franciskershaw/festiviews/README.md

 #### Content requirements

-* Sign up needs to be easy and feedback required if incorrect details entered.
+* Sign up needs to be easy and feedback required if incorrect details are entered.
 * Festival hubs must contain all the information a user would be looking for regarding a festival.
 * Feedback must be given when a hub has been favourited or a review has been uploaded/edited/deleted.
 * Appropriate defensive measures in place when a user is editing or deleting content.